 of Excellence" in 2007.

 of Chilliwack Downtown Community of Neighbourhoods Plan, Chilliwack,

 were captured in a downtown neighbourhoods action plan that had economic,

 Business Park Development Plan, Chilliwack, British Columbia (2007)

 cultural and ecological land development with economic strategies

 As part of the prime consultant team, MVH directed the development

 of the Neighbourhood Plan and the new Comprehensive Development Zone

-for the 153-acre redevelopment of the former CFB Chilliwack, introducing
+for the 60-hectare (153-acre) redevelopment of the former CFB Chilliwack, introducing

 secondary suites, infill housing, existing housing refurbishment,